CuBoulder/ucb_trust_schema/README.md

 # Trust Schema Module

 The Trust Schema Module enables individual Drupal sites to declare and expose trust metadata on selected content nodes.
-This metadata helps establish the credibility and context of content when it's syndicated across different platforms.
+This metadata helps establish the credibility and context of content when it's syndicated across different sites.

 ## Features